Comparative studies of the Roman and Han empires: Rationale

 According to Adshead's book China in World History, comparing Han China and Roman Europe gives context and assists understanding of China's interactions and relations with other civilisations of Antiquity.
 "Other comparisons could be made ...
 None, however, offers so close a parallel with Han dynasty as the Roman empire".
 In the opinion of Scheidel:

 Comparative analysis, Scheidel added elsewhere, generates new causal insights which are impossible for analysis confined to single cases.
+Large-scale comparisons can "identify broader patterns and underlying causes that might otherwise remain submerged in a morass of historical detail."
 Regarding why China and Rome, Scheidel explains that these two were among the largest (especially by population) and persistent of pre-modern empires, and in addition expanding and collapsing at roughly the same time.
+After their collapses, the two became ideal-type counterpoints.
+Post-Roman Europe became a perennially robust polycentrism and the Chinese imperial unity unusually resilient by world historical standards.
+The comparison between the two is supposed to identify factors favoring serial imperiogenesis in China and obstructing it in Europe.
 In the words of Fritz-Heiner Mutschler and Achim Mittag, "Comparing the Roman and Han empires contributes not only to understanding the trajectories along which the two civilizations developed, but also to heightening our awareness of possible analogies between the present and the past, be it with regard to America or China."
 Recent work by Ronald A. Edwards shows how such comparisons can be helpful in understanding ancient Han Chinese and Roman European political institutions.

 For Ostrovsky, the comparative analysis is vital for understanding the fall of Rome and the survival of China.
-The former case is one of most extensive historical researches and counts multiple factors all of which can be true.
+The former case is one of the most extensive historical researches and counts multiple factors all of which can be true.
 Regarding the question why the fall of Rome was fatal, however, the comparison with the Han China is the key rationale.
 It outlines the decisive factor (geopolitical circumscription) among multiple secondary.
 Moreover, he claims, it probably illuminates where we are heading.

 At last, comparison between the Roman and Han empires is aided by the rich amount of written evidence from both, as well as other artefactual sources.
+Already Spengler emphasized the existence of the vast primary sources on the Warring States and stressed that the development corresponds not only to the contemporary Mediterranean world but also to "our own present time."